 “The cure better not be worse than the illness”

-After a whole year of conducting research into the realities of prison life by interviewing inmates, their relatives and prison officers, Daniel Monzón directed Cell 211 (Spanish: Celda 211, 2009), adapting Francisco Pérez Gandul’s novel of the same name.
-The film took the Spanish audience and critics by storm.
+After a whole year of conducting research into the realities of prison life by interviewing inmates, their relatives and prison officers, Daniel Monzón directed the film Cell 211 (Spanish: Celda 211, 2009), adapting Francisco Pérez Gandul’s novel of the same name.
+It took the Spanish audience and critics by storm.
 The Spanish-French co-production boasts 8 Goya awards and stands out for its impressive acting and an exceptional script.

 The leading duo is another point of praise, as their character development remains believable throughout.
 Moreover, their relationship – and resulting interactions – reveals the ever-changing and adaptable human nature in times of tension.
 Despite Ammann’s debut appearance, his adrenaline-spiked performance never slips up, enabling us to identify with him while he re-examines the fringes of morality.
 The entire cast delivers exceptional performances, with top-dog Tosar and sadistic guard Antonio Resines stealing the show.

 Carlos Gusi’s photography shows Zamora prison in an authentically arid way, while the screenplay by acclaimed Jorge Guerricaechevarria (Live Flesh, 1998) proves to be yet another gear in the production’s smoothly running machine.
 The dualism of prison life and the outside world highlights the inmates’ rough living conditions, which grate, then bolster the deep friendships born in austere environments.

 By the end, we are left contemplating the unperceptive transformation of a leader into someone with an unquenchable thirst for abusing his power.
 In this way, the mechanics of prison crawl out into the real world, reflecting a reality shared by all.

 Amazon, iTunes, Google Play Movies